sirkapil/contact/date.md

 + I have a dirty sense of humour.
 So, you will not get bored. ✌
 + I have the patience to listen to your pain.
 + I have never kissed any girl💋 before.
 But, yeah I can make you go crazy like no one ever did before 💖
 + I don't have 6 packs.
-But, I'm fit💪 and I prefer workouts at home instead of going out to gym nd choosing stuffs like steroids.
+But, I'm fit💪 and I prefer workouts at home instead of going out to gym and choosing stuffs like steroids.
 + I'm a mature person.
 So, I can tolerate your immature behaviour, But sometimes, i can act like a child in front of you (childish nature) 😇
-+ There is an innocent kid☺, arrogant warrior 😎, blunt writer  and dirty humourous fellow 🙈 in me.
++ There is an innocent kid☺, arrogant warrior 😎, blunt writer  and dirty humorous fellow 🙈 in me.
 + I have good reading and writing skills (luckily).
 So, you can expect handwritten romantic letters 📜 with chocolate bars🍫 occasionally.
 + I'm a retro type outdated fashion fellow.
 Usually, can be seen in formals.
 But, We can go for shopping of latest fashionable stuffs 🎩
 + I'm an average boy with an average complexion and look.
 So, no girls 🙅 would snatch me from you.
 + I love traditional girl for dating over modern torn jeans girl. 🙋
 + I love girl who wear less makeup for dating over girl wearing lots of makeup. 🙍🙅
 + I have allergy from strong smelling perfumes. 😷 I start sneezing with that strong smell 🤕.
 Make sure, you don't use them.
-But, you can use low concentrated deodorants.☺
+But, you can use low concentrated deodorants. ☺
 + I'm very short tempered😡.
 So, you have to take care of my anger.
-But, I cool down very soon.😌
+But, I cool down very soon. 😌
 + I'm not your ex.
 I'm different person.
 So, don't expect his each and every good quality in me.
 But, yeah you can frankly tell me all those things, i should work on. 🙈
 + I may not open the door of cab for you but I'll walk vehicle side , holding your hand 👫 while I'm with you.
 + I may not respond to your call or text instantly.
 But, I'll call you as soon as i see notifications from you, no matter how much busy i'm. 😘